rjsalvadorr/portfolio-v6/content/blog/uncharted-causeworks/index.md

 ## Analysis examples

 An approach analysis is shown on the side panel.
-We can see defineed user objectives and the system suggests potential interventions for achieving them.
+We can see defined user objectives and the system suggests potential interventions for achieving them.

 ![Approach analysis screen](./cw-06-approach.jpg)